sadr0b0t/yashlang/README.en.md

 - DO NOT DOWNGRADE to 0.1.0 (or lower) after upgrading to 0.20 (or higher): you would loose all app data - added playlists, view history, stars etc.

 This is fixed starting from 0.2.0 (you can safely downgrade to 0.2.0 in future, but not to 0.1.0!).
-Version 0.1.0 is broked anyway, so there is no reasonable need to downgrade.
+Version 0.1.0 is broken anyway, so there is no reasonable need to downgrade.

 ## Someday in the future